Plus, a downtown hotel's $15 million makeover.

 Check out these local spots to nab your favorites:

-While you’re at the nursery, grab some seeds that you can plant right now (or at least, very soon).
+While you’re at the nursery, grab some seeds that you can plant up to six weeks before the final frost — which The Old Farmer’s Almanac estimates will fall around Friday, April 25 this year.
 Use this tool to calculate when to sow some of these early-season crops:

 Can’t wait for that final frost date?
 Now is a good time to prep your seed trays.
-Clean and organize your trays, then use a growing light to sow the plants indoors, then move them outdoors when the time is right.
+Clean and organize your trays, then use a growing light to sow the plants indoors and move them outdoors when the time is right.

 🌱 Routine maintenance